JuliaLinearAlgebra/MatrixDepot.jl/README.md

      Hilbert matrix
     ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

-  The Hilbert matrix is a very ill conditioned matrix.
+  The Hilbert matrix has (i,j) element 1/(i+j-1).
+It is notorious for being ill conditioned.
 It is symmetric positive definite and totally positive.

   Input options: